hyakuhei/OSSG-Security-Practices/pipes_to_avoid_shells.md

 (that output is correct, by the way - google does have 7 lines)

+The function is insecure because it uses `shell=True`, which allows [shell injection[(/shell_injection.md).
+A user to who instructs your code to fetch the website `; rm -rf /` can do terrible things to your machine.

-If we naively convert that to use `shell=False`, it doesn't work.
+If we naively convert the function to use `shell=False`, it doesn't work.

 ```python
 def count_lines(website):